Differential Expression and the Mouse Gut-Brain Axis

 ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

 When we load this dataset, we see it has 59 columns and 55,421 rows.
-Each row represents a gene.
-Each column is an individual mouse (sample), except for the first column (“GeneID”, which is the Ensembl gene IDs).
+Each row should represent a gene, and each column should be the counts for an individual mouse (sample), except for the first column (“GeneID”, which is the Ensembl gene ID).

 Here are the URLs for the other gene expression count datasets for this project: